All Episodes

 Okay.

-Why why would Joe Biden and the administration be perfectly fine with people that don't like a draft opinion of the U.S. Supreme Court?
+Why would Joe Biden and the administration be perfectly fine with people that don't like a draft opinion of the U.S. Supreme Court?

 Why are they perfectly fine with people going to their homes and their neighborhood and doxing them the way they have?

-Start with you, David Schoen, this whole notion of doxing Supreme Court justices and all these protests taking place outside of their homes.
+We'll start with you, David Schoen, this whole notion of doxing Supreme Court justices and all these protests taking place outside of their homes.

 We've never seen anything like it.

-It's as you say exactly an intimidation tactic.
+It's, as you say, exactly an intimidation tactic.

-Listen, you know, they've found a new campaign platform between the two platforms that the Democratic Party has going for them now, the January 6th Committee and the circus they're putting out there with their roadshow, and now this thing scaring people to death and now intimidating the justices.
+Listen, you know, they've found a new campaign platform between the two platforms that the Democratic Party has going for them now, the January 6th Committee and the circus they're putting out there with their roadshow.

 Well, and get your take, Bob.